indro-robotics/scout_commander/README.md

 This command will generate two files:

 my_map.pgm image file.
-Is the map as an occupancy grid image. my_map.yaml file which contains details about the resolution of the map.
+Is the map as an occupancy grid image.\n my_map.yaml file which contains details about the resolution of the map.